B.S. Program Admission Information

 - At least 9 additional nonremedial credits

 Application deadline is November 30.
 Applications received after November 30 are considered on a space-available basis only.

-Current or previous Penn State students should use the online application form.
+Current or previous Penn State students should use the Nursing Major Application form.

 Students who have never taken courses at Penn State should apply through the Undergraduate Admissions Office.